audy/stitch/README.md

 ## Features

- - Automatically joines overlapping paired ends!
+ - Automatically joins overlapping paired ends!
  - **Multithreaded** - Automatically uses all cores on your system!
  - Generates 3 files: `contigs`, duds from `fastqfile1` and duds from `fastqfile2`